Traffic & Parking Regulations

 XIII.
 Alternative Transportation

 Bicycles must be stored and locked to bike racks provided by VUSC.
-Any bike found locked to trees, lamp posts, fences, handrails, gas lines or other object not designed as a bike rack, will be removed by Campus Public Safety Officers at the owner’s expense.
-If deemed necessary, bikes may be stored in the resident’s room in a way that does not hinder access or egress.
-In addition, residents must obtain permission from their roommate(s) to store the bicycle in the room.
+Any bike found locked to trees, lamp posts, fences, handrails, gas lines or another object not designed as a bike rack, will be removed by Campus Public Safety Officers at the owner’s expense.
 Motorized skateboards powered by a combustible fuel source may not be stored in the resident’s room.

 VUSC is not responsible for the loss, damage or theft of bicycles.
 Bicycles are required by Costa Mesa Code to display bicycle permits.
 Bicycles may be registered at the Campus Public Safety Office, or bike owners may obtain permits through the Costa Mesa Police Department.